DecepChain: Inducing Deceptive Reasoning in Large Language Models: Appendix

 \subsubsection{Human Evaluation}

 \textbf{Evaluation Setting.} To evaluate the trustworthiness of the responses, we recruited 15 participants to assess a total of 240 questions and 720 responses drawn from six datasets and generated by two different models.
+All participants at least hold bachelor's degrees in engineering, mathematics, or related majors, making them domain-specific users well qualified for basic math questions.
 Each question-answer pair was presented in random order, and participants were instructed to select either ``Trust'' or ``Don't Trust'' for each response within a 30-second time limit.
 This setup allows us to measure human judgment of plausibility under realistic time constraints.

 \textbf{Instructions for Human Evaluation.} The evaluation prompts are shown in \cref{fig:instructions_human_evaluation}.
 We emphasize that correctness is not part of the evaluation; participants are asked to judge whether the response appears plausible and trustworthy.
 This setup reflects real-world scenarios where users typically do not have access to the ground-truth answers, especially for open-ended or complex questions.
 Instead of verifying the correctness of each answer, users focus on the overall plausibility and decide whether they would rely on the LLM's response in practice.